SumoLogic/sumologic-aws-lambda/securityhub-forwarder/README.md

 2. Deploying the SAM Application
     1. Go to https://serverlessrepo.aws.amazon.com/applications.
-    2. Search for sumologic-securityhub-connector.
+    2. Search for sumologic-securityhub-forwarder.
     3. Click on Deploy
-    4. Copy the value of SecurityHubConnectorApiUrl from Output which is the API Gateway endpoint.
+    4. Copy the value of SecurityHubForwarderApiUrl from Output which is the API Gateway endpoint.

 3. Create a [Webhook connection](https://help.sumologic.com/Manage/Connections-and-Integrations/Webhook-Connections/Webhook-Connection-for-AWS-Lambda).Use the value copied in step 1.4 as URL.
 Note: SAM application already secures the endpoint with AWS_IAM authorization type